Cost of sales: what you need to know for your business

 - What is cost of sales?

 - Cost of sales vs cost of goods sold (COGS)

-- Other considerations for cost of sales
+- Other considerations

 What is cost of sales?

 Cost of sales, commonly referred to as cost of goods sold (COGS), is the total cost it takes to manufacture, create and sell a product or service.

 To calculate your gross profit and gross margin, you’ll need to know your business’s total expenses.

 These are calculated differently depending on what your business sells.
 If you’re a retailer or service provider, you use the cost of sales.
 If you manufacture products, you should use COGS.